-Deanna Ramirez is the creator of Eve Poetry and Eve Poetry Magazine
+Deanna Ramirez is the founder and Editor-in-Chief of Eve Poetry Magazine

 Why the name, Eve?

-Finally (and I saved the best for last), a reason that includes my husband.
+The final reason includes my husband.
 I met my husband in the fifth grade.
-We attended a small private Christian school in California (a school I only attended for two years).
+We attended a small private school in California .
 I was the only fifth grader at this tiny school until Reese showed up just before Christmas break.
-Fast forward to our sixth-grade year, and it seemed like he and I were repeatedly paired together for skits and school plays.
-In one such play, Reese and I were selected to play Adam and Eve.
+Fast forward to our sixth-grade year, and he and I were repeatedly paired together for skits and school plays.
+In one play, Reese and I were selected to play Adam and Eve.
 Never in a thousand years would that sixth-grade girl imagine she would one day marry Adam.
 Fortunately, Reese and I reconnected many years later, and married in 2017.
 That’s the short version (you’re welcome!).

 Eve Poetry Now